 EmplawyerNet was the first online legal career resource, serving the legal profession since 1991.
 They offer you the nation's largest database of jobs for lawyers and law students.
 Customized job information is automatically delivered to you via private e-mail and hundreds of employers will have access to your profile.
 You'll also get EmplawyerNet's Career Library, networking tools, job-hunting links, and the Internet's top legal employment and career development resource.

 The National Association of Legal Assistants is the leading professional association for legal assistants and paralegals, providing continuing education and professional development programs.
-Many legal assistant positions require or suggest foreign language skills, so that assistants can facilitate correspondence and interaction with international clientele.
+Many legal assistant positions require or suggest world language skills, so that assistants can facilitate correspondence and interaction with international clientele.

 Legal Interpreters and Translators